JoshFeldman95/Extracting-CK-from-Large-LM/README.md

-# Extracting-CK-from-Large-LM
+# Commonsense Knowledge Mining from Pretrained Models
-Experiments for the paper draft "Extracting Commonsense Knowledge from Large Language Models"
+This repo contains the experiments from the paper "Commonsense Knowledge Mining from Pretrained Models " by Joshua Feldman, Joe Davison, and Sasha Rush